 4. Delano Las Vegas

 The Delano is a non-gaming and non-smoking hotel.
 That means no lobby full of smoke and slot machines (and probably fewer of Vegas’s most colorful characters), making it a more peaceful retreat for families.
 It should be on the radar of family travelers for offering all suite accommodations, giving parents and kids much-needed separate spaces.
-On a visit last year, my family stayed in a two bedroom suite, complete with living room and two bathrooms, with our kids and my parents.
+On a visit a few years ago, my family stayed in a two bedroom suite, complete with living room and two bathrooms, with our kids and my parents.
 We had room to spare.

 But don’t worry that this makes the Delano far from the action.
 It’s one of three hotels in the Mandalay Bay complex, making it easily accessible to all the amenities of a bigger hotel.
 Most notably, Delano guests have full rights at the Mandalay Bay Beach, the resort’s pool area with a lazy river, sand beach, and wave pool.
 Also in the complex is a food court with inexpensive eats and the Shark Reef Aquarium which is one of the top attractions in Vegas for young kids.